Conscription in Denmark: Regulation

 In 2025, this obligation was extended to women following a change in the conscription law.
 The legislation of the compulsory military service is articulated in the Danish Law of Conscription.
-The national service lasts between 4 & 12 months.
+The national service lasts between 4 and 12 months.
 It is possible to postpone the conscription until his education is complete.

 'Day of Defence'

 Every citizen over the age of 18 will be drafted into the 'Day of Defence' (forsvarets dag), where they will be introduced to the Danish military and have their health tested.
 Citizens who are not physically fit are not required to participate in the draw.
 Citizens considered healthy or partially capable have to participate in the draw.

 Drawing

 Physically fit people and partially fit people have to draw a number.
 Citizens deemed partially capable draw a number but do not have to serve their conscription if they choose not to, even if it is a number where a physically fit man would have to serve.
 Citizens determined to be physically healthy can be forced to fulfil their conscription, depending on which number they draw.
 The numbers 8,000-36,000 (frinumre) will not lead to conscription in peacetime.
 The numbers 1–8,000 can lead to conscription — even in peacetime — if there are not enough volunteers.